kilfour/QuickFuzzr/Docs/C_Cookbook/B_SometimesTheCheetahNeedsToRun/SometimesTheCheetahNeedsToRun.md

 And that's fine: it's built for **agility**, not raw speed.

-But then again... sometimes the cheetah needs to run.
+But then again... *sometimes the cheetah needs to run*.

 ## Example: The Forest of a Thousand Trees
 We could reuse the tree fuzzr from *"A Deep Dark Forest"* and simply do: